appsmithorg/appsmith-docs/website/docs/reference/widgets/currency-input.md

 <dd>

-This property allows you to customize the feedback provided to the user when they enter an incorrect value.
-By default, the input widget displays a generic "invalid input" message.
+Allows you to customize the feedback provided to the user when they enter an incorrect value.
+By default, the input widget displays a generic `"invalid input"` message.

 </dd>